 Another option to reduce experimental setup time and cost is to run the adhesion studies using an adhesion protein coating rather than a cell monolayer.
-The coating process takes only minutes and can occur just prior to the experiment, eliminating the 24-48 period required to culture a HUVEC monolayer.
+The coating process takes only minutes and can occur just prior to the experiment, eliminating the 24-48 period required to culture a HUVEC or cancer cell monolayer.

 It is often desirable to build additional analysis options into the experimental design, including protein or gene expression markers in the endothelial layer to test for drug interactions.
 Media can also be collected after flowing over the endothelial layer for further analysis (PCR, HPLC, LC-MS, etc.).

 Run in-House or via Lab Services

 More than 500 BioFlux systems are in use globally for applications ranging from basic research to drug development.
 A variety of systems and protocols are available for running these experiments in your lab.
 For outsourced projects with fast turnaround, Fluxion also provides lab services to run these assays in our laboratory.

 To learn more about BioFlux and its capabilities, contact us on our website.